The following table describes hints related to join operations in SQL queries. These hints are used to enable or disable specific join algorithms.

 Examples

--- Use the NO_USE_NL_MATERIALIZATION hint to prevent the optimizer from materializing the departments table in nested loop joins.
+-- Use the NO_USE_NL_MATERIALIZATION Hint to prevent the optimizer from materializing the departments table in a nested loop join.

--- This means that the data in the departments table is reaccessed each time a join is performed, rather than using the cached materialized results.
+-- This means that the data from the departments table will be accessed each time a nested loop join is performed, instead of using the cached materialized results.

 SELECT /*+ NO_USE_NL_MATERIALIZATION(departments) */ *